 Second, bypass the real estate agent

-Most real estate agents specialize in working with residential homeowners who want to purchase a home to live in with their partner or family.
+Most real estate agents specialize in working with residential homeowners who want to purchase a home to move into with their partner or family.
 If you’re wondering: “How do I sell my land to a developer?”
 You will need to look for someone who focuses on selling land to commercial businesses.

 Alternatively, you might consider getting in touch with us.
 We can buy your land from you – we’re not developers, but we actively purchase land and property.
 Click the link here to check out our website.